zperk13/dotfiles/README.md

 - [yazi](https://github.com/sxyazi/yazi) it's own bash function ('y') but it's fine if you don't install it.
 - [zoxide](https://github.com/ajeetdsouza/zoxide) is used for the `cd` alias.

-The `h` command will print out some useful tools, but you don't need to install the stuff.
-Scripts that use executables that aren't on most Linux systems (eg: I assume grep, sed, and sudo are installed) have checks built to let you know if it needs stuff.
+The `h` command will print out aliases and functions set up and some useful tools, but you don't need to install the stuff if you don't want to.

 ### Things with dotfiles but it's fine if you don't have them installed
 - [fastfetch](https://github.com/fastfetch-cli/fastfetch)